 Jesse Jackson is stepping down as head of civil rights organization Rainbow PUSH

+Jesse Jackson to step down as president of civil rights organization Rainbow PUSH

 The Rev. Jesse Jackson plans to step down from leading the Chicago civil rights organization Rainbow PUSH Coalition he founded in 1971